 Musée Royal de l’Armée et d’Histoire Militaire / Koninklijk Museum van het Leger en de Krijgsgeschiedenis

-- Royal Museum of Armed Forces and of Military Hisotry
+- Royal Museum of Armed Forces and Military History

-The Museum was rewarded for all these efforts.
-Through the Royal Decree of June 11,1976, it became a federal scientific institution of the second level with three departments: Technology, Scientific Documentation and Research.
-Its general mission is to research, obtain, preserve, and place documents, studies, publications or objects concerning military history at the disposal of the public.
+Through the Royal Decree of June 11,1976, it became a category two federal scientific institution with three departments: Technology, Scientific Documentation and Research.
+Its general mission was to research, obtain, preserve, and place documents, studies, publications or objects concerning military history at the disposal of the public.

 Archival and Other Holdings

 The Royal Museum of Armed Forces and Military History houses the historical archives of the Ministry of Defence up till the outbreak of the Second World War (archives after this date are to be found at the Belgian Armed Forces documentation centre in Evere).

 The Royal Military Museum also holds private archives relating to Belgian military history.
 The KLM-MRA's archives are accessible through both published and unpublished inventories that can be consulted in the reading room.
 Some of these inventories are digitalised.

 These archives, which were brought back from Moscow in 2002, constitute a rich source of information about Belgian military history (especially for the First World War and the interwar era).
 They are accessible through a database available in the reading room.

 Many visitors are interested in family history and come to look for an ancestor in the Belgian armed forces.
 The Museum keeps the personal files of all officers born before 1900, as well as the files of non-commissioned officers and privates born between 1845 and 1888.
 The database of these files is online. and can be accessed here: